LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsubsection{Settings}

+For static evaluation, we refer to the experimental settings of Bao~\cite{marcus2021bao} and Lero~\cite{chen2024lero}, while for dynamic evaluation, we refer to the settings used in Robust-MSCN~\cite{robust}:

-\paragraph{Data Generation} For JOB and ExtJOB, we expanded the original IMDb dataset to ten times its original size.
+\textbf{Data Generation.} For JOB and ExtJOB, we expanded the original IMDb dataset to ten times its original size.
 For STACK, we utilized the benchmark's original archived dataset.
+For TPC-H, we generated the dataset using the official data generation tool with a scale factor of 100.
 All datasets were converted to Parquet format.
-Note that this experimental setup already imposes substantial memory pressure on our testing environment, as an bad query plan can easily lead to out-of-memory errors and execution failure.
+Note that this experimental setup already imposes substantial memory pressure on our testing environment, as a bad query plan can easily lead to out-of-memory errors and execution failure.